Lepus timidus hibernicus

 Lepus timidus hibernicus, more commonly known as the Irish hare, is a subspecies of the mountain hare (Lepus timidus) that is native to the island of Ireland.
-It is the only species of hare found only in Ireland and is known for its distinctive appearance and behaviour.
+It is the only species of hare endemic to Ireland, and is known for its distinctive appearance and behaviour.

 Description and habitat

 The Irish hare is similar in appearance to other mountain hare subspecies but tends to have a slightly darker coat, especially during the winter months.
 It has long hind legs, large ears, and a white underside.
 The coat coloration can vary from brown to grey, with white fur on the belly.

 They are typically found in upland and lowland habitats across Ireland, including grasslands, heathlands, and agricultural areas.
 They prefer open areas with plenty of vegetation for cover and food.

-It is listed as a protected species under the Games Acts and Schedule 6 of the Wildlife (Northern Ireland) Order 1985.
+They are listed as a protected species under the Games Acts and Schedule 6 of the Wildlife (Northern Ireland) Order 1985.
 It is also listed on Appendix III of the Berne Convention (Anon, 1979) and Annex V(a) of the EC Habitats Directive (92/43/EEC).